-Forward buying for future needs can create future problems.
-While companies build stockpiles based on anticipated demand, consider what happens if that demand never materializes.
-The Q1 2022 electronics market was a good example of component demand driven by future as much as current need, driving some purchasing agents to buy necessary components whenever they could be located.
+Additionally, forward buying for future need creates other problems.
+Companies build stockpiles based on their anticipated demand.
+But what if that demand never materializes?
+The Q1 2022 electronics market was a good example of component demand driven by future as much as current need, driving some purchasing agents to buy necessary components whenever located.
 But stockpiles could only accumulate if OEMs paid premium shipping costs to deliver parts to warehousing space, also at an all-time high.
 Over time, these higher costs can impact profitability.

-While every company forecasts for inventory control and production scheduling, such forecasting may be based on order history rather than current data.
+While every company within a supply chain forecasts for inventory control and production scheduling, such forecasting may be based on order history rather than current data.
 Further, in times of scarcity forecasts may reflect demand plus extra safety inventory.
-But this can be dangerous when using traditional supply chain information where visibility can be a problem and decisions are based upon out-of-date or irrelevant datasets.
+But this can be dangerous when using traditional supply chain information where visibility can be a problem and decisions get based upon out-of-date or irrelevant datasets.
 Long lead times for some components can further exacerbate variability and cause more supply swings.

 How to Avoid the Bullwhip Effect